Before users can process orders on the Lightspeed Restaurant app, a sales period must have been started.

 - Once a sales period has been started by a shift manager, other sales staff can access the ordering screens and process transactions.

-- Once a sales period is ended by a shift manager, other POS users are unable to access the Order screen until another sales period is started.
+- Once a sales period is ended by a shift manager, other POS users are unable to access the Register screen until another sales period is started.

 - Sales periods are manually created from Lightspeed Restaurant POS (K) and as such, can be opened or closed at any time within your business hours.